PPartisan/RunDo/README.md

 A `Toast` notification will appear to let the user know that they have reached the end of the Undo/Redo queue.
 This will either occur if they are at one extreme end of a full queue, or if the next entry is `null`.

-It is possible to deactivate this feature, or change the message, with `setUndoQueueEmptyMessage(boolean condition, String message)` and `setRedoQueueEmptyMessage(coolean condition, String message)`.
+To deactivate this feature, or change the message, use `setUndoQueueEmptyMessage(boolean condition, String message)` and `setRedoQueueEmptyMessage(coolean condition, String message)`.
 Setting `condition` to `false` will deactivate these notifications entirely, whilst any non-`null` text in the second argument will override the default message.

 #### Hardware Keyboard Shortcuts

 By default, the follwing shortcuts are ennabled for hardware keyboard users:

 * `Ctrl + Z` for Undo
 * `Ctrl + Y` for Redo
+*
-It is possible to deactive these with `setKeyboardShortcuts(false)`.
+Deactivate with `setKeyboardShortcuts(false)`.

 ### Callbacks